ajcerqui/HW03/README.md

  	- Make sure you meet all your requirements!

 #### Testing
-Automated tests for Problems 1 and 2 will attempt to make sure everything is working properly.
-For Problem 3 things are very open-ended, so the tests will just look to try to see that you used a loop somewhere, defined a function somewhere, and used a `GLabel`.
-I'll check the rest myself.
+Automated tests exist for all problems and will attempt to make sure everything is working properly and give you some feedback.
+As always, you should also do your own testing to make sure nothing slips through the cracks.